ljvmiranda921/ljvmiranda921.github.io/research/index.md

 As they often say in computer science: [garbage in, garbage out](https://en.wikipedia.org/wiki/Garbage_in,_garbage_out).
 I'm particularly interested in **data-centric** techniques aimed at improving datasets rather than models.
-This means <u>building reliable and high-quality datasets</u> for training models, and <u>constructing benchmarks</u> that faithfully evaluate things we care about.
+This means <u>building reliable and high-quality datasets</u> for training, and <u>constructing benchmarks</u> that faithfully evaluate things we care about.
 I've tackled this problem across the following areas: